rktjmp/hotpot.nvim/README.md

 Supports the following options:

-- `force: true|false`: compile all files, even if they are up to date.
+- `force?`: force compilation of all files in the context, even if the `.lua` is up to date.
+- `atomic?`: allow writing successfully compiled files even if others have compiliation errors.
+- `verbose?`: output additional compilation messages.
+- `compiler`: additional fennel compiler options.

 Not available for "api" contexts, eg: those without any path given.